Pouja/configuring-esm/docs/blog.md

 ## Module System
 To able to use functions or classes written in one file in another file, requires a way of telling how the files should be linked.
 In the days of gulp/grunt and jquery there was not much choice, we all wrote everything on the `window` object.
-Everything was accessible by everyone.
+Everything was accessible by all objects and functions.
 We had to use closures to isolate `var` variables from another and prevent naming collisions.
 It was basically just one large JavaScript file.
 Quite the nightmare.

 ### CommonJS
 Luckily people quickly started writing systems to separate them, not only at when you are writing your code but also at runtime.
 One of the first one and one that still lives to today is CommonJS.
 Everyone writing NodeJS is probably already familiar with this syntax:

 ```javascript
 const axios = require('axios');